Nehiz/Nehiz/README.md

+About Me
+Python Developer | AI/ML Practitioner & Software Developement student at BYU-Idaho| Passionate about building technologies that Enhance Children's Learning

 Hello!
 I'm Nehikhare Efehi - a hands-on Software Developer and Data Science Intern dedicated to creating data-driven solutions in the Educational Technology (EdTech) space.